Why are bullet points relevant on Amazon?

-The bullet points are, on the one hand, key points that, in addition to the title and descriptive images, should make it easier for customers to make a purchase decision.
-Compared to brick-and-mortar stores, however, it is not possible for customers on Amazon to hold a product in their hands – which is why it is important to make the product “palatable” through images and words.
-However, the information should remain short and concise.
+On the one hand, the bullet points are key points that – in addition to the title and vivid images – should make it easier for you as a customer to make a purchase decision.
+However, compared to brick-and-mortar stores, you don’t have the opportunity to hold a product in your hand on Amazon.
+That’s why it’s important to make the product “palatable” through images and words.
+Nevertheless, the information should remain short and concise.

 How should bullet points be structured on Amazon?

-As a rule, each salesperson has a maximum of five bullet points at their disposal.
+As a rule, you have a maximum of five bullet points at your disposal.
 Bullet points may only contain letters and numbers – HTML codes and special characters are not permitted.
 In the desktop version, this looks like the following example.

 However, it should be noted that the display is structured differently on mobile devices.
 Here, customers only see the first three bullet points when they click on a product.
-This is why the most important features and highlights should be placed right there.
+That’s why you should also place the most important features and highlights right there.

 What should you pay attention to in order to make optimum use of the space for the bullet points on Amazon?

-As already mentioned in the section above, the mere repetition of Amazon keywords should be avoided.
+As mentioned in the section above, you should avoid simply repeating Amazon keywords.
 It makes more sense to use the space for additional keywords or synonyms.
 Extensive keyword research is extremely important for this.
-You should also ask yourself which target group is interested in the product – this point is also crucial for identifying the right keywords.
+You should also think carefully about which target group is interested in your product – this point is also crucial for identifying the right keywords.

-In addition to the correct arrangement of keywords, readability should also be taken into account.
+In addition to the correct arrangement of the keywords, you should also pay attention to readability.
 For Amazon – just like Google – the click-through rate and the length of time customers spend on the site are important.
-Simply stringing keywords together will not lead to a satisfactory user experience.
-Potential customers should be convinced of the special product features in a short, concise and informative way with the help of bullet points.
+Simply stringing keywords together does not lead to a good user experience.
+Potential customers should be convinced of the special features of your product in a short, concise and informative way through the bullet points.